DannyArends/CalderaD/README.md

  * [SDL_net](https://www.libsdl.org/projects/SDL_net/)
  * [SDL_ttf](https://www.libsdl.org/projects/SDL_ttf/)

-These can often be installed by using the build in package manager such as apt.
+These can often be installed by using the build-in package manager such as apt.

 ## Compiling Android version